Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack02.md

 ## Use GitHub Workflow for CI/CD

-* Deploy the newly created environment into a new Resource Group
+* Deploy the newly created environment into a new resource group
 * Deploy the new app onto that environment

 ## Stretch